 Things they had in common were feeling the hearts of people when you would talk

 to them, when you'd buy food from a market, when you would walk around so many

 people who weren't glued to their smart devices, but were actually aware of

 their surrounds and taking it all in.
 These were the things I noticed -- the

 things that made me feel so alive and so blessed to have been able to

 Going from a third-world country (Colombia), to a first world country (USA), and then to another first-world country (France), made me gain so much more insight on how different people are, but also how similar they can be regardless of their culture and economic status.
 Comparing these experiences humbled me by encouraging me to become more observant of the small details, from the birds that were chirping outside every morning, to the way the streets were built and how people navigated them.
 Studying abroad allowed my mind to become so much more open to understanding how different and similar all people can truly be.

-Valeria Angel is the Summer 2019 Alumni Ambassador in Aix-en-Provence, France, and is currently studying at Montclair State University.
+Valeria Angel is a CEA Alumni Ambassador who studied abroad in Aix-en-Provence, France, during the Summer 2019 term.
+She is currently a student at Montclair State University.